jonathanscholtes/Azure-Streaming-Hackathon/Steps/00-PreReq/README.md

 # Hackathon Prerequisites

+The following resources are implemended during the hackathon, please ensure your have the ability to create in your subscription or resource group:

+- Azure Storage Account - Blob
+- Azure Event Hubs
+- Azure Stream Analytics
+- Azure Logic Apps
+- Azure Service Bus
+- Azure SQL Database

+_A [Twillio](https://www.twilio.com/) account is used in this tutorial to send SMS text for alerting._

+The following will need to be completed before proceeding to step 1

 ## Azure Portal

 Azure subscription.
 If you don't have one, create a [free account](https://azure.microsoft.com/en-us/free/) before you begin.